Last Update: 10/17/19

-Condominium associations as well as property managers have a responsibility to make sure that residents are safe and secure in their homes as well as in their use of the common areas.
+Condominium associations, as well as property managers, want their residents to be safe and secure in their homes as well as in their use of the common areas.
 The issue of security and cameras is one that many associations struggle with, which is usually addressed in the provisions of the documents controlling the condominium.

-Advanced Security Technology Is Cost-Efficient for Condo Boards
+Is Advanced Security/Surveillance Technology Cost-Efficient for Condo Boards?

-However, as technology advances rapidly in the 21st Century, there is an ability of a Condo Board and a property manager to provide security in ways that may never have been foreseen at the time that the condominium documents were drafted or Florida condominium laws were passed.
+However, as technology advances rapidly in the 21st Century, there is an ability of a Condo Board and a property manager to provide security, or surveillance, in ways that may never have been foreseen at the time that the condominium documents were drafted or Florida condominium laws were passed.

-Whether those cameras are being fed to a live monitoring station (say the guard in the entry point guard house) or it they are merely recording events without a human watching what is happening will depend upon the financial investment and wherewithal of the particular condominium association, among other issues, including the risk/duties that go with acting like a security force.*
+Whether those cameras are being fed to a live monitoring station (say the guard in the entry point guardhouse) or if they are merely recording events without a human watching what is happening will depend upon the financial investment and wherewithal of the particular condominium association, among other issues, including the risk/duties that go with acting like a security force.*

 Privacy Concerns of Condo Owners Over Condo Security